doanbactam/awesome-stable-diffusion/README.md

 - [Easy Diffusion 2.5](https://github.com/cmdr2/stable-diffusion-ui): The easiest way to install and use Stable Diffusion on your own computer.
 - [Auto-Photoshop-StableDiffusion-Plugin](https://github.com/AbdullahAlfaraj/Auto-Photoshop-StableDiffusion-Plugin): A user-friendly plug-in that makes it easy to generate stable diffusion images inside Photoshop using Automatic1111-sd-webui as a backend.
 - [dalle-playground](https://github.com/saharmor/dalle-playground) : A playground to generate images from any text prompt using Stable Diffusion (past: using DALL-E Mini)
+- [easydiffusion](https://github.com/easydiffusion/easydiffusion): A simple 1-click way to create beautiful artwork on your computer using AI.
+No dependencies or technical knowledge required.
 ### TypeScript

 - [ClickPrompt](https://github.com/prompt-engineering/click-prompt): ClickPrompt - Streamline your prompt design, with ClickPrompt, you can easily view, share, and run these prompts with just one click.